nicolay-r/blog/_posts/2022-05-11-extract-sentiment-relations-with-arekit-and-deeppavlov.md

 For a greater details related to samples preparation, for a particular text, please proceed with the following post on
-[Process Mass-Media relations for Language Models with AREkit](https://nicolay-r.github.io/blog/articles/2022-05/process-mass-media-relations-with-arekit) or just proceed by downloading already prepared contexts (see "data preparation" details)
+[Process Mass-Media relations for Language Models with AREkit](https://nicolay-r.github.io/blog/articles/2022-05/process-mass-media-relations-with-arekit) or just proceed by downloading already prepared contexts (see **data preparation** details)

+Figure below illustrates an example of the CSV file utilized for finetunning:

 ![alt text](https://github.com/nicolay-r/ARElight/blob/main/docs/samples-bert.png/?raw=true)
-> Figure: Example of the CSV file utilized for finetunning

 The code presented in a snippets below, could be manually executed within the following examples:
 > [A COMPLETE EXAMPLE (BERT training data preparation)](https://github.com/nicolay-r/ARElight/tree/0.22.0/examples/serialize_rusentrel_for_bert.py)
 >
 > [A COMPLETE EXAMPLE (Training)](https://github.com/nicolay-r/ARElight/tree/0.22.0/examples/train_bert.py)

-Let's get started with the required **data peraration** which requires the follwing steps:
+Let's get started with the required **data peraration** stage.
+For Sentiment Relation Extraction we consider and focusing on mass-media texts written in Russian.

+To prepare the related text samples, we consider the contents of [RuSentRel](https://github.com/nicolay-r/RuSentRel) collection which represents analytical articles from `insomi.ru` portal, written in Russian.

+As for the BERT initial state, we consider BERT-base-mult (multilingual BASE model) which has been finetunned with texts and news titles from [RuAttitudes-2.0-Large](https://github.com/nicolay-r/RuAttitudes) collection.
+The latter represents a distant-supervision approach ([knowledge-based](https://github.com/nicolay-r/RuSentiFrames), see paper [[5]](#references)) towards mass-media collection of news, and includes `~135K` news with annotated attitudes between mentioned named entities.
+For a greater details please proceed with the related [[3]](#references) or [paper](https://aclanthology.org/R19-1118/).

+To summarise, we consider the download the following resources:
-1. Download RuSentRel prepared samples for BERT model training.
+1. [RuSentRel](https://github.com/nicolay-r/RuSentRel) prepared samples for BERT model training [[download]](https://www.dropbox.com/s/iltg28qth6qjuhv/sample-train-0.tsv.gz?dl=1)
-[[download]](https://www.dropbox.com/s/iltg28qth6qjuhv/sample-train-0.tsv.gz?dl=1)
-2. Download BERT-pretrained state on RuAttitudes collection [[download]](https://www.dropbox.com/s/g73osmwyrqtr2at/ra-20-srubert-large-neut-nli-pretrained-3l-finetuned.tar.gz?dl=1)
+2. BERT-pretrained state
+[[download]](https://www.dropbox.com/s/g73osmwyrqtr2at/ra-20-srubert-large-neut-nli-pretrained-3l-finetuned.tar.gz?dl=1)

 The input data represents and archive of the CSV formatter list of input contexts: